Configuring RCABot and ML Models > Event Correlation

 This is the third section of the Settings page.
 You must choose the start time and end time of the data that must be utilized to train the algorithm.

-Please select the larger range of data for the first run so that the algorithm is able to learn the rules.
+Please select the larger range of data for the first run so that the algorithm can learn the rules.

 Note: The larger the data training the more the algorithm will take a significant amount of time to learn the rules.